Why the Convoy Global PR Group continues to thrive

 - The rise of video will accelerate: Like many Convoy partners, prSTEPS in Romania has widened its service offering to include video.
 ‘In almost every project, we have to communicate on multiple channels.
 Video is becoming a must-have in your communication mix, including podcasts, online events and online TV,’ said founder Iuliana Butuc-Cerchez.

-- Localisation will enable brands to cut through the noise: ‘I think the trend of localisation will continue to develop,’ said Elena Lungu of 2L PR in Russia.
+- Localization will enable brands to cut through the noise: ‘I think the trend of localization will continue to develop,’ said Elena Lungu of 2L PR in Russia.
 ‘Local brands are supported with more love, local trends cause waves of distribution, and so on.’

 The Convoy Global PR Group is always looking for new partners and clients.
 If you’re an agency looking to get involved, or a b2b tech company seeking global PR support, drop us a line at email@example.com or visit our contact page.